iquiw/mivi/README.md

 About
 -----

 MiVi is Minimal Vi minor mode, which provides basic Vi-like editing layer on Emacs.
 Its behavior is based on *nvi*, while there are some intentional differences for convenience of editing or simplicity of implementation.

 Setup
 -----

 ### Depends ###

+* Emacs 25
 * undo-tree

 ### Configuration ###